 Not only are there lofty penalties for violating federal environmental laws (up to $37,500 per day per violation under most statutes), but a company can be required to pay the costs of cleaning up any contamination resulting from a violation.
 These clean-up costs can be colossal.
 Just this year, Wal-Mart admitted to violating the Clean Water Act (CWA) by illegally handling and disposing of hazardous materials at its retail stores across the United States.
 Wal-Mart ultimately pleaded guilty to charges of environmental crimes, including the mishandling of hazardous waste and pesticides in violation of the Resource Conservation and Recovery Act (RCRA) and agreed to pay a total of $110 million to settle the cases.

-There’s no denying the incredible seriousness or usefulness of proper waste disposal and good management practices.
+There’s no denying the incredible seriousness or usefulness of proper hazardous waste disposal and good management practices.
 The reasons are clear, but where do you start?
 Do your best to design and implement a pharmaceutical waste management program.
 This includes things like eliminating drain disposal, avoiding land-filling, and training your staff, as well as confirming your generator status and ensuring you’ve found a qualified, informed vendor.
 There are some options available specifically to small facilities, like choosing to manage all pharmaceutical waste as RCRA hazardous waste, which is generally the simplest and most economical solution, but only expert analysis can provide you with the best answer as to whether this approach is a viable alternative.

 Providing you with relevant information is just one of the ways Medical Waste Experts can help you.
 We can also advise you on your specific situation, as well as provide assistance with handling your material and making all necessary reports to regulatory agencies.
 Give us a call today at 877-977-6518.